 - Master's degree in an education, leadership, human services or a related field from an accredited university, with a 3.3 GPA or higher.

 - Evidence of two years of successful professional management experience, e.g. Project Leader, Assistant Manager, Principal, Education Administration, Classroom Teacher with leadership role, Associate Director and/or Personnel Manager.

 - Proof of basic statistical competence, i.e. course work in the master's degree or work in a profession where statistical competence is required.
 If evidence is not provided, a basic statistics course may be taken by the student prior to an admission decision.

 - Written expository essay included with application in response to specified topic in organizational studies.

 - Interview with the Admissions Committee which will include career statement (plans) and an assessment for potential for doctoral level work, e.g. oral skills, ability to conceptualize issues, etc.

 - Written responses completed during the interview to demonstrate writing ability.

-- Graduate Record Examination (GRE) scores or Millers Analogy Test (MAT) scores at the 50th percentile or above for education or social science majors (not more than 5 years old).
+- Graduate Record Examination (GRE) scores, Graduate Management Admission Test (GMAT) scores, or Millers Analogy Test (MAT) scores at the 50th percentile or above for education or social science majors (not more than 5 years old).

 For additional information: